Smart ways to use your credit card

 If you can't afford to pay off your balance each month, don't

 increase your credit limit.
 A higher credit limit makes it too easy

 If you want to avoid the temptation to overspend on your card,

 ask your credit provider to reduce your credit limit.
 You can do

 this by phone or by visiting a branch.
 In most cases, your account

 Credit card issuers are not allowed to send you invitations to

 increase your credit limit without first getting your agreement.

 This applies to both new and existing credit cards.
-You can change

-credit, you can ask your card issuer for an increase to your credit
+You can ask your card issuer for an increase to your credit

 If you need to increase the limit to make a special purchase,